 Document Summary of contents and objectives Key Targets and Indicators relevant to the AAP Explore, access and identification depending on health and safety issues Tie in closely with geo-diversity interpretation and explanation of the Magnesian Limestone Regional Spatial Strategy for the North East, July 2008 Delivery of the region's economic regeneration and population aspirations is only sustainable where conservation and enhancement are equal elements of the proposed use of the environment.
 Seek to repair and remove all grades of building from 'at risk' registers through repair.
-Local ST SPD's 10-20: Conservation Area Management Plans (adopted 2007-2010) (and Conservation Area Character Appraisals (CACS) for each Conservation Area) Each Conservation Area in South Tyneside has a Conservation Management Plan SPD as well as a CACA: SPD10 - Westoe Conservation Area (and CACA) SPD11 - West Boldon Conservation Area (and CACA) SPD12 - Whitburn Conservation Area (and CACA) SPD13 - St. Paul's Conservation Area (and CACA) SPD14 - Cleadon Conservation Area (and CACA) SPD 15 - East Boldon Conservation Area (and CACA) SPD 16 - Hebburn Hall Conservation Area (and CACA) SPD17 - Monkton Conservation Area (and CACA) SPD18 - Cleadon Hills Conservation Area (and CACA) SPD19 - Mill Dam Conservation Area (and CACA) SPD20 - Mariner's Cottages Conservation Area (and CACA) The key aims of the Management Plans are: To identify distinctive built environment character areas within the Conservation Area; provide guidance; and set out objectives to preserve and enhance buildings, structures and features.
-To identify distinctive public realm opportunities within the Conservation Area; provide guidance; and establish key actions to preserve and enhance No specific targets or indicators the landscape, open spaces and streets.
+Local ST SPD's 10-20: Conservation Area Management Plans (adopted 2007-2010) (and Conservation Area Character Appraisals (CACS) for each Conservation Area) Each Conservation Area in South Tyneside has a Conservation Management Plan SPD as well as a CACA: SPD10 - Westoe Conservation Area (and CACA) SPD11 - West Boldon Conservation Area (and CACA) SPD12- Whitburn Conservation Area (and CACA) SPD13 - St. Paul's Conservation Area (and CACA) SPD14 - Cleadon Conservation Area (and CACA) SPD15- East Boldon Conservation Area (and CACA) SPD16 - Hebburn Hall Conservation Area (and CACA) SPD17- Monkton Conservation Area (and CACA) SPD18- Cleadon Hills Conservation Area (and CACA) SPD19- Mill Dam Conservation Area (and CACA) SPD20 - Mariner's Cottages Conservation Area (and CACA) The key aims of the Management Plans are: No specific targets or indicators To raise awareness of the importance and value of the local heritage.
+To identify distinctive built environment character areas within the Conservation Area; provide guidance; and set out objectives to preserve and enhance buildings, structures and features.
+To identify distinctive public realm opportunities within the Conservation Area; provide guidance; and establish key actions to preserve and enhance the landscape, open spaces and streets.
 To provide tailored design guidance and set out actions for the enhancement and development of key sites.
 To outline the key statutory requirements in respect to development within the Conservation Area.
 To propose the implementation of management procedures to co-ordinate the delivery of new works and maintenance of public spaces.